Tool-MCoT: Tool Augmented Multimodal Chain-of-Thought for Content Safety Moderation: Experiments

 \textbf{Fine-tune SLM with enforced tool use.} We first finetuned the small language model using tool reasoning data with LoRA tuning, then further train the model using GRPO.
 Experiment result shows that the model's performance improves on all three datasets after both LoRA tuning and GRPO.

 \textbf{Fine-tune SLM to selectively use tool.} We further investigate whether the small language model is able to learn when and what tools to use.
 We finetune the model using tool conversation data then compare it with the base model and the tool reasoning LoRA-tuned model (Force Tool) on the MMHS150K dataset.
-Experiment results show that after fine-tuning the model to actively select tools, the tool calling ratio reduced significantly while the accuracy and f1-score remain almost unchanged.
+Experiment results show that after fine-tuning the model to actively select tools, the tool calling ratio and run time (tested on a single Nvidia A100 GPU) reduced significantly while the performance remain almost unchanged.